carolekoziol/recipes/docs/breakfast/french_crepe_filling.md

 - 1-1/4 tablespoons olive oil, divided

 - Filling of your choice (optional)
-- whip creame (optional)
+- whipped cream (optional)
 - Maple Syrup

-Note: This batter can be prepare the day before and let it rest in the fridge overnight.
+Note: This batter can be prepared the day before and allowed to rest in the fridge overnight.

 ### Crepe Instructions